nsfinkelstein/blog/content/blog/2023-03-17-raising-software.md

 causal relationships.
 My belief is that it will be difficult to develop such methods without reorienting our thinking about what it means to develop artificial intelligence.

-I'm curious about what it would mean to approach artifical intelligence from the perspective of "raising" a model, instead of "training" it.
+I'm curious about what it would mean to approach artificial intelligence from the perspective of "raising" a model, instead of "training" it.
 What kinds of models are amenable to being "raised"?
 What kind of simulated environment can we use to raise them?
 How much of it can we automate?
 As implied by Ted Chiang's story (and actually, by [another of his